 One of the things that comes along with my football fanatics is a food spread.
-I don't really cook dinners on Sundays and tend to prepare more of finger spread.
-And of course, when you are a Packer fan and have been a Wisconsinite, you can not enjoy a football game with out some sort of cheese on the table.
+I don’t really cook dinners on Sundays and tend to prepare more finger foods to graze upon.
+And of course, when you are a Packer fan, and have been a Wisconsinite, you can not enjoy a football game with out some sort of cheese on the table.
 So, as things rev up for this season, I bring to you an oldy but a goody.
-I don't even recall where it came to me from as it is just amongst the recipes in my old hand written recipe files, but I do know you can find several versions of it on line.
-It is so simple yet has the appearance you may have slaved upon it.
-It always get raves reviews.
-As the men say, "that is some good sh*t!"
+I don’t even recall where it came from as it is just amongst the recipes in my old hand written recipe box, but I do know you can find several versions of it on line.
+It is so simple!
+Yet it has the appearance you may have slaved all day upon it.
+It always get raves reviews!
+As the men say, “that is some good sh*t!”
 Enjoy!

 1/2 cup Olive Oil